Audio accessories like cables and speaker wire are some of the most overpriced and hyped things you can buy.

 Does the length of speaker wire affect the sound?

 It’s possible to lose sound quality a little bit by using a wire or cable length that’s excessively long or not large enough.

 - A much greater speaker wire length (say 50+ feet [15.2m], especially 100ft [30m] or more) has more resistance.
 It can cause a small volume & power drop, especially at maximum amplifier power levels.
 It can also affect a parameter called the damping factor, although it’s not usually an issue.

 - Very long lengths of wire will have more capacitance that can slightly affect the frequency response at the speaker.
 It depends on the particular wire.

 - It depends on the power because more power means higher amps pass through the conductors.
 A lower speaker impedance like 4 ohms or 2 ohms will draw more current than a higher impedance like 8 ohms for the same power.

 Unfortunately, even if you’re technically inclined, almost no speaker wire makers offer any technical specs to help you figure out what you can expect for very long lengths.
 We can, however, use the American Wire Gauge (AWG) standard to know the resistance per foot for most stranded wire.

 How long can you run speaker wire without impacting quality?

 The length depends on a few things & the AWG size (wire gauge) you’re using.
 There are a few things that make a big difference:

-- The impedance (Ohms rating) of your speakers.
+- The speaker’s impedance.
 This is usually 6-8 Ohms for home stereo speakers and 4 or sometimes 2 for car audio.